-Company thinking Background and purpose for accounting Having built on our management policy, we recognize that global environment protection is one of the most crucial themes shared by all human beings.
+Companies' approach 1 Background and purpose of accounting Having built on our management policy, we recognize that global environment protection is one of the most crucial themes shared by all human beings.
 We strive for environmental protection in every aspect of our business operations, seeking a balance between business growth and formation of sustainable society.
 We have worked for GHG emission reductions in terms of Scope 1 & 2 over years, while Scope 3 has remained untouched.
 Non-financial information (incl. environment) becomes more and more important for investors to make investment decisions.
 We've come to consider Scope 3 accounting can be a tool to cope with such changes, and that's why we launched accounting practice.
-Utilization of accounting results Making responses to environmental rating and evaluation schemes.
+2 Utilization of accounting results Answering to CDP's Climate change questionnaire, and participating in Environmental Reporting Platform Development Pilot Project launched by Ministry of the Environment.
 Providing an outline of our accounting practice in the CSR reports.
-We will look at emission pattern for a period of time (several years) and then consider if the results can be used for developing actions as well as for verifying their effects.
-Advantages of accounting Emissions accounting in accordance with the "Basic Guidelines on Accounting for Greenhouse Gas Emissions throughout the Supply Chain" ensures high transparency in information disclosure, allowing us to prepare for responding to disclosure requests.
+We will look at emission pattern for a period of time (several years) and then consider if the results can be used for developing actions as well as for verifying their effects (for fourth year).
+3 Benefits of accounting Emissions accounting in accordance with the "Basic Guidelines on Accounting for Greenhouse Gas Emissions throughout the Supply Chain" ensures high transparency in information disclosure, allowing us to prepare for responding to disclosure requests.
 Accounting results give us some indications to prioritize emission reduction actions.
-Internal accounting organization • Environment Div. collects activity data from each department and conduct accounting.
-The data obtained include: data from the core corporate system (data on procurement, fixed assets, cost, etc); data from affiliated companies by using a uniform format; data on personnel affairs (number of employees, etc.).
+4 Internal system for accounting Environment Div. collects activity data from each department and conduct accounting.
+The data obtained include: data from the core system (data on procurement, fixed assets, cost, etc.); data from affiliated companies by using a uniform format; data on personnel affairs (number of employees, etc.).